10 Steps To Becoming An Event Planner

 - Who do you like working with?

 - What type of budgets do you want to work with?

 - Will you offer full service planning or day of management?

-Step 3 – Are you familiar with the saying, “it’s not what you know, but who you know”?
-In event planning, networking is key!
-Wherever you go, collect contact information for the people you meet.
-I always followed up a meeting or introduction with a “nice to meet you” email and below my signature was a description about my my event planning services.
-For me, this was subtle and allowed me to build stronger relationships.
+Wherever you go, hand out business cards and collect contact information for the people you meet.
+After every meeting or introduction, I follow up with a “nice to meet you” email and below my signature is a description describing my event planning services.

 Step 4 – Create an event portfolio.
 Showcase your work with photos, brochures, and invitations of the events you’ve planned.
-Organize each piece in a book to easily present your experience and event stories.
-Most people are visual so paint the picture for them! (an iPad storybook also works well)
+Organize each piece online (iPad storybook works well) to easily present your experience and share your stories.
+Most people are visual so it’s important to paint the picture for them!

 Now, I’d love to hear from you.

-What steps are you taking to become an event planner?
+Why do you want to become an event planner?
 Let me know in the comment below.

 Have an eventful week,